samelinux/quarto/README.md

 # Quarto

-Play Quarto on the web, head to [this repo webpage](https://samelinux.github.io/quarto/) to try it out
+Play Quarto on the web, head to [this repo webpage](https://samelinux.github.io/quarto/) to try it out.

 ## Description